Chao-Xi/jxazurebook/docs/az305/5az305_summary.md

 **Microsoft Entra ID - Access reviews**

 During an access review, the reviewer will be presented with a list of people who have access to the resource being reviewed.
-They can choose to **approve** or **revoke access** for each individual.

-### Microsoft Entra ID - Access reviews

-During an access review, the reviewer will be presented with a list of people who have access to the resource being reviewed.
 They can choose to **approve** or **revoke** access for each individual.